Pictured above: Wild columbine (Aquilegia canandensis) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Wild columbine is one of Florida’s most striking and unique native wildflowers.
+Wild columbine (Aquilegia canandensis) is one of Florida’s most striking and unique native wildflowers.
 It is occurs naturally in only three counties in the Panhandle, where it is a state-listed endangered species.
 It grows in limestone outcroppings and calcareous hammocks and is common in Florida Caverns State Park.
 Wild columbine blooms in spring.
 Its nectar is a favorite of hummingbirds and long-tongued bees, butterflies and moths.
 Small birds enjoy its seeds.

 Wild columbine is a perennial herbaceous wildflower.
 Its blooms are terminal, tubular and nodding.
 Each flower consists of five red petals and five yellow sepals.
 Each petal has a hollow spur or horn-like structure where large amounts of nectar are stored.
 Flower stalks are thin, wiry and arching.
 The plant’s compound, alternately arranged leaves are feathery and fern-like, each with three lobed leaflets.
 Fruits are capsules that bear many tiny black seeds.

 Native Americans used the plant to treat headaches, fever, sore throats, and stomach, kidney, urinary and heart problems.
 The crushed seeds were rubbed on heads to control lice and on hands as a love charm.
 The genus Aquilegia comes from the Latin aquila or “eagle” and refers to the spurred petals that some say resemble an eagle’s talons.

 To see where natural populations of wild columbine have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Moist to moderately dry, calcareous soils